 - All private alternative education schools and programs must be registered with the Oregon Department of Education (ODE) before a school district may contract with or distribute public funds to the program.
 This is done every March.

 - The resources below provide information and instructions on how to apply to become a registered alternative education program.

 Toolkits for Districts

-The three toolkits listed below are under final review, and will be posted here soon.
-Each toolkit may be copied into a word file and modified.
+The three toolkits, listed below, may be copied into a word file and modified.
 A toolkit may be updated periodically in response to changes in Oregon Revised Statutes, Oregon Administrative Rules, or in response to comments.

 - Annual Program Approval or Disapproval

 A resource for school districts and school district boards for self-assessments of their alternative education program policies and procedures.
 Includes references to ORS, OAR, Private Alternative Program Standards, and sample policies of the Oregon School Boards Association.

 A resource for school districts and school district boards for their approvals of the public or private alternative education programs that they will operate or contract with another entity.